Best Vacuum for RV: Versatile Options for Mobile Homes

 After reading through the how to section, I’m pretty sure you have an idea what type of vacuum you’d want and how much you’re willing to spend.
 If you have not read it, do yourself a favor and read through it.

-In terms of price it’s much cheaper than the V8 absolute.
 But it’ll provide you with the same amount of flexibility minus the soft roller cleaner head.
 It won’t run as long as the V8 but inside an RV that should not be an issue because you won’t be cleaning that big of an area anyway.

 It comes with enough tools to clean other above the floor areas like upholstery with the crevice and combination tool that should be able to cover 95% of your cleaning needs.